Employee Assistance Programme

 Manage Supply Stable/High Evolving

-Although demand for domiciliary care has been increasing year on year, in recent months there has been a downturn.
+Although demand for domiciliary care has been increasing year on year, in recent months demand has been relatively stable.
 Market supply has increased significantly in the last nine months, partially due to a number of care providers obtaining overseas workers sponsorship licencing.
 This has enabled providers to recruit care workers from overseas and build their capacity.
 Whilst market capacity across the county is currently overall good, there are pockets where there is less provision.
 This is typically linked to areas where there is more travel time between care visits, often in rural areas.
-Overall, quality in the home care market is good - 89% of packages commissioned overall are with providers who are rated good or outstanding by the CQC.
+Overall, quality in the home care market is good - 88% of packages commissioned overall are with providers who are rated Good or Outstanding by the CQC.

-New Providers considering entering into the Domiciliary will need to be aware that, on the whole, current supply outstrips demand and is being met by existing strategic or framework providers on our Live at Home Framework.
+New providers considering entering into domiciliary care will need to be aware that, on the whole, current supply outstrips demand and is being met by existing strategic or framework providers on our Live at Home framework.
 You may wish to consider investigating specific areas of hard of source locations or specialist types of care, such as complex behavioural needs.

 ECC anticipates that some providers may exit the market due to lack of supply.